 Careers and Human Resources

-In its first decade, the Fralin Biomedical Research Institute at VTC has established a track record of success and an international reputation for groundbreaking science.
-With 33 current primary faculty members and more to come, 250,000-square-feet of best-in-class research facilities in Roanoke, and an upcoming expansion on the Children's National Research & Innovation Campus in Washington, D.C., the research institute is primed for continued growth.
+Since it was established in 2010, the Fralin Biomedical Research Institute at VTC has established a track record of success and an international reputation for groundbreaking science.
+With more than 35 current primary faculty members and more to come, more than 260,000-square-feet of best-in-class research facilities in Roanoke, and an expansion on the Children's National Research & Innovation Campus in Washington, D.C., the research institute is primed for continued growth.

 Fralin Biomedical Research Institute is part of Virginia Tech, the state's senior land grant university dedicted to its motto, Ut Prosim - "That I May Serve."
 Join our team!